The Pine Mountain 1 remains unchanged for 2019. The build kit and price are the same as the 2018 version we tested.

 It is best to keep the Pine Mountain way from significant amounts of chunder.

-The Pine Mountain can be a really fun bike on well-built firm berms and flowy singletrack.
+The Pine Mountain can be an enjoyable bike on well-built firm berms and flowy singletrack.
 The lack of a dropper post and the steep head tube angle make this bike feel squirmy and uncertain when the trails turn steep or loose.

 Don't be fooled, you can still have plenty of fun on this bike.

-The Pine Mountain 1 features a RockShox Recon fork.
-We have ridden this fork on many of our test bikes.
+The Pine Mountain 1 features a RockShox Recon fork which we've ridden on many of our test bikes.
 The Recon's weakest attribute is its small bump sensitivity.
 That said, when paired with the 2.8-inch, 27.5+ tires this fork felt better than we experienced on previous test bikes.
 It is still a far cry from a RockShox Pike or any high-end offerings from Fox, but it was decent.
-The Shimano BL-MT 500 brakes provide pretty good performance for a cheaper Level brake.
-If you are a larger rider and find that the 180mm and 160mm rotors don't deliver enough stopping power to really let loose on the trail.
-Upgrading to 200mm and 180mm rotors would be a relatively cheap and effective fix at $60 for SLX rotors.
+The Shimano BL-MT 500 brakes provide pretty good performance for a cheaper Level brake if you are a larger rider and find that the 180mm and 160mm rotors don't deliver enough stopping power to really let loose on the trail, upgrading to 200mm and 180mm rotors would be a relatively cheap and effective fix at $60 for SLX rotors.

 Climbing is impressive thanks to upright geometry and loads of traction.